ksartamonov/balance-api/README.md

 Error!
 Not enough money!
 ```

-In case of successful money reservation:
+In case of successful money transfer:
 ```
 Success!
 Money transferred!
 ```